 Improving health systems, infrastructure and the prevention and treatment of diseases are critically important in preventing and reducing the prevalence of disability in the global South.
-Fulfilling disabled people's rights and enhancing their wellbeing, however, also requires efforts to tackle poverty and the socio-cultural, political and economic inequalities and structural violence that people experience.
+Fulfilling disabled people's rights and enhancing their wellbeing, however, also requires efforts to tackle poverty and the socio-cultural, political, economic and climate-related inequalities, vulnerabilities and structural violence that people experience.

-The 'medical' and 'social' models of disability
+From the 'medical' and 'social' models to the 'bio-psycho-social' model of disability